Insight - Big fund firm blacklists directors who support poison pills

 NEW YORK A major funds company is putting directors on notice: if you adopt poison pill anti-takeover measures without shareholder approval, you will be blacklisted.

-Since October, Dimensional Fund Advisors, the eighth largest U.S. mutual fund firm with $398 billion in assets, has been sending warning letters to companies whose stock it owns and who have adopted the measures without shareholder approval.
+Since October, Dimensional Fund Advisors, the eighth largest U.S. mutual fund firm with $398 billion (260 billion pounds) in assets, has been sending warning letters to companies whose stock it owns and who have adopted the measures without shareholder approval.

 In the letters, the Austin, Texas-based money manager warns that it will vote against directors who approved those measures - not just at the company with the poison pills, but at every company they serve - unless they remove those pills or put them up for shareholder vote.
 The campaign, which hasn’t been previously reported, will eventually target 250 companies.